 GPR utility scanning is a way to find non-metallic lines such as sewer, water, and gas lines which don’t have a tracer wire and can’t be otherwise located.
-Scanning concrete for rebar, post-tension cables, and voids can also be done.
+Scan concrete for rebar, post-tension cables, and voids too.
 Scanning in the area of planned work for unknown and non-traceable objects requires the use of GPR.

 GPR has some limitations and requirements that aren’t present in normal private utility locating.
 The limiting factos for GPR use is access to the ground and the, soil type, and the object the to find.
 Soils with lots of clay lower the penetration depth.
 Lots of rocks increases interference and spot objects.
 The pathway must be clear for some feet in every direction.
 The target area must be flat enough to easily move the low-to-the-ground GPR machine across it.
 Even then, GPR scanning is time consuming and we need multiple passes to eliminate false positives.

 Aside from looking for underground utilities with GPR other common uses include: searching for cesspools, locating drywells or excavation pits, and scanning for heating oil tanks under rebar reinforced concrete.